arthexis/Tome/README.md

 # Tome
-The Tome of Recondite Power

-A study of Magic, Powered by the Apocalypse
+The Tome of Recondite Power: A study of Magic and its Principles, Powered by the Apocalypse